-Restaurants and accommodations are following the guidelines developed by, among others, the industry organisations Visita and HRF together with the Swedish Public Health Agency, in order to make Åre a safe place to visit and work at.
-Any current general restrictions issued by the Swedish authorities are implemented.
+Restaurants and accommodations are following the guidelines developed by, among others, the industry organisations Visita and HRF together with the Swedish Public Health Agency, in order to make Åre a safe place to visit.
+Current general restrictions issued by the Swedish authorities are implemented.

 You can help by:

-- Checking any notes posted at the entrance before you go in to a restaurant and make sure to respect the specific rules that may apply.
+- Checking any notes posted at the entrance before you go in to a restaurant or your accommodation and make sure you respect any specific rules that may apply.
 If you are unsure of what these are, please contact the staff.

 - Asking if any specific rules applies to the accommodation of your choice when booking.